 Who Should Skip the Southern California CityPASS?

-People who do not like theme parks — That’s basically all this pass offers, so if theme parks are not your jam, the Southern California CityPASS is not for you.
+People who do not like theme parks — That’s basically all these pass offers, so if theme parks are not your jam, the Southern California CityPASS is not for you.

 The Way to Purchase the Southern California CityPASS